paul-hammant/tbd/content/alternative-branching-models/index.md

 ![](/images/mainline2.png)

-Whenever there's a bug fix there has to be a merge down to the mainline afterwards.
+Whenever there is a bug fix there has to be a merge down to the mainline afterwards.
 There's no 'wrong' in this modified branch diagram, but you should be able to guess what the worst case branching/merging scenario is.
 In case you cannot:

 ![](/images/mainline3.png)